 I’ll email full instructions on how to order prints once the photographs are online and ready to order.

-If you would like to purchase anything else from The LSP Shop, please use the following code when you checkout:
+If you would like to purchase anything else from, please use the following code when you checkout:

 Shop TIPS FOR BUYING PRINTS